opencog/learn/scm/attic/README.md

     None worked out, due to complexity, bugs, mis-design, mis-understanding what the actual problem was.

+* __mst-parse__: The older, scheme-based MST parser built with the opencog sheaf code.
+The LG parser can now do MST and MPG parsing, and so provides a better platform.
+So, this older parser is now obsolete.
+BTW, so is the sheaf code.

 * __fibers-sim.scm__: Attempt to use scheme/guile fibers to obtain
     parallelism in the similarity calculations.
 Fails to improve performance.
 Plus fibers are buggy, somehow.